dascritch/cpu-audio/API.md

 cpu-audio.js can be fine-tuned only with HTML attributes and CSS variables, but javascript-savvy developers can use API features to get more precise controls or extend possibilities.

+This is the reference page for public accessible methods and properties.
+You can read some test cases in the `examples` sub-directory of this project.

 document.body.CPU
 -----------------